CREATING COMMUNITY–LIVING OUR MISSION

 What You Can Do NOW!

 Make a gift!
 Your support will help us make our space serve our ministries and our community more effectively.
 The total cost for improvements we have decided upon will be approximately $450,000, will actually cost over $500,000.
 The congregation voted to raise half of that amount, supplementing funds in hand.
-Thanks to early pledges, we have exceeded that goal and are ready to meet the cost overages which include replacing our roof, reinforcing trusses, and insulating ductwork, improvements not anticipated but found to be necessary as work progressed.
+Thanks to many generous pledges, we have exceeded that goal and are ready to meet the cost overages which include replacing our roof, reinforcing trusses, and insulating ductwork, improvements not anticipated but found to be necessary as work progressed.

-We need YOU to help us raise the remaining $105,000 through gifts or through pledges which can be paid over the next three years.
-We are asking all of our members and friends to join the effort by faithfully considering what God has called them to give.
-If you would like to participate, you can pick up a Gift Agreement card at church if you need one, and mail it back with your commitment or bring it with you to worship by March 26.
+Pledges can be paid through March of 2020.
+We are thrilled that so many of our members and friends have joined this effort by faithfully considering what God has called them to give.
+If you would like to participate, you can pick up a Gift Agreement card at church and mail it back with your commitment or put it in the offering plate during worship.
 If you have questions about the proposed projects or how you can give, please email them to Council president Carrie Mershon.

 Levels of Giving, Schedules for Payment–What Fits You Best?

 The charts below show possible levels of giving and various payment schedule options.
 If another payment schedule suits your situation better, we welcome your giving as works best for you.
 If everyone can help, success truly is in sight.
 Together we can provide a comfortable home for every person’s spiritual growth, and we can grow collectively in our ability to serve God and our community.

 Small group meetings will be scheduled to take place in homes so that anyone with questions can ask them in a comfortable setting.
 You can also use the icon to the right to take a look at our Frequently Asked Questions or call Council President Carrie Mershon at 314-324-3836.